 Note: As of July 24, 2017, Changes documents that detail these revisions are available in the CD-i Full Functional Specification (Green Book) section of this site.

 1.6 Where can I get a copy of the Green Book?

-The Green Book is no longer available in print but only as a digital file on CD-ROM at a price of US$ 150.
-Licences and copies of the Green Book are available from Philips System Standards and Licensing.
-As a hardware or software developer, you can subscribe to receive all Philips CD standards including updates for a period of 5 years for US$ 5000.
+The Green Book is no longer available in print but since at least August 2011 it has been freely available online as a PDF document.
+Before that, it was available as a digital file on CD-ROM at a price of US$ 150.
+Licences and copies of the Green Book were available from Philips System Standards and Licensing.
+As a hardware or software developer, you could subscribe to receive all Philips CD standards including updates for a period of 5 years for US$ 5000.

 1.7 Will any CD-i disc play on any CD-i player?